transdigiware/blockchain/enterprise_upgrade_tool.md

     - Select a role of **Manager**.
     - You can leave the  **Select Service ID** dropdown and the **Add inline configuration parameter** field blank.
     - Click the **Add** button.
   4. After the new credential is created, click **View credentials** under the **ACTIONS** header of this credential.
-The contents of the credential looks similar to the following example:
+The contents of the credential look similar to the following example:

     ```json
     {